It has been known that human crowds often cause troubles thus controlling human collective motion has been one of the major goals to be achieved.

 ・MAP4

-①2 μL of anti-GFP antibody was applied to the flow cell.
+Methods ①2 μL of anti-GFP antibody was applied to the flow cell.
 After incubation for 3 min, the flow cell was washed with 5 μL of motility buffer.

 ②Then, 3 μL of a GFP-tagged kinesin solution was introduced and incubated for 3 min to bind the kinesin to the antibody.